laravel/jetstream-docs/2.x/features/registration.md

 ## Requiring Terms Of Service / Privacy Policy Approval

-Many application require users to accept their terms of service / privacy policy during registration.
+Many applications require users to accept their terms of service / privacy policy during registration.
 Jetstream allows you to easily enable this requirement for your own application, as well as provides a convenient way of writing these documents using Markdown.

 To get started, enable this feature in your application's `config/jetstream.php` configuration file: